thorulf4/AlbionKillboardImage/README.md

 # Albion Killboard Image
 A C++ program to convert a Albion killboard link into a image summary using OpenCV.
-Plus a discord integration
+Plus a discord integration.

+This repository has two components a Image generationg library and a discord integration.

 ## Image generator